COSC481W-2019Winter/classproject-tryingtograduate/ArchitectureSpecification.md

 This document lists the components that our team feels that the project requires from an Architectural Standpoint.
 It contains mostly object classes that will be used in our database to ensure that a User can manage the Contacts that he/she wants to have in a group.
 An important note for reading this document, a "User" would be someone that has created an account on our site and is using our product, a "Contact" is someone that the User has created and added to a group to send messages to.

 ### Person Object
-This object is a superset of field necessary to represent both users and contacts.
+This object is a superset of fields necessary to represent both users and contacts.
 It will used to represent user accounts that sign up for Carrier Pigeon and all contacts that a user creates.
 This object will mainly be used for storing the data of each contact and each user.
-A user can edit a Contacts Person object throught the Edit Groups page.
+A user can edit a Contact's Person object through the Edit Groups page.
 - firstName – string
 - lastName – string
 - emailAddress – string
-- VerifyCode – int
+- verifyCode – int
 - verifyCodeExp – date
 - password – String (Hash to Store)
 - phoneNumber – (Optional) string